aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis.md

 ---
 ### Compression
-Compression used to compress the data in the submitted items

-**Type**: "None" | "GZip" | "Zip"
+The Compression property specifies the compression algorithm to use when sending data to Kinesis.
+It accepts three possible values:

+- "None": No compression is applied (default)
+- "GZip": Uses GZIP compression to reduce data size
+- "Zip": Uses ZIP compression to reduce data size

+Using compression can help reduce bandwidth usage and costs, especially when sending large volumes of data, though it adds some processing overhead.

+**Type**: String

 Default is "None"

 -- -
 ### Interval
-Interval in milliseconds after which data is sent to stream even if the buffer is not full
+The Interval property defines a time-based trigger (in milliseconds) for sending data to the Kinesis stream, even if the [BatchSize](#batchsize) hasn't been reached.
+When specified, the adapter will flush the buffer and send data either when the [BatchSize](#batchsize) is reached OR when this time interval has elapsed, whichever comes first.
+This ensures data freshness by preventing messages from sitting in the buffer for too long while waiting for the batch to fill up.

 **Type**: Integer

-Optional, if not set only BatchSize is used
+Optional, if not set only [BatchSize](#batchsize) is used

 ---
 ### Region
-AWS Region for Kinesis service
+The Region property specifies the AWS Region identifier where your Kinesis data stream is located (e.g., "us-east-1", "eu-west-1", "ap-southeast-2").
+This setting determines which regional endpoint will be used for sending data to your Kinesis stream.
+The region must be one where Amazon Kinesis service is available and your AWS account has access to it.

 **Type**: String

 ---
 ### StreamName
-Name of the Kinesis stream
+The StreamName property specifies the name of the Amazon Kinesis data stream where records will be sent.
+This must be the name of an existing Kinesis stream in your AWS account within the specified Region.
+The stream name is case-sensitive and must be between 1 and 128 characters long, containing only alphanumeric characters, hyphens, underscores, and periods.

 **Type**: String